 Business and Economic Indicators

 The second quarter 2014 business and economic indicator Summary Index for the Peoria-Pekin Metropolitan Statistical Area (MSA; Peoria, Tazewell, Woodford, Stark and Marshall counties) was unchanged from the previous quarter’s 96.7 level maintaining earlier gains to remain 0.7 percent above the previous year’s 96.0.
 The Center for Business and Economic Research (CBER) reviews over 30 diverse business indicators in its quarterly assessments.
 The CBER computes its quarterly Summary Index of key local business and economic indicators for the Peoria-Pekin MSA to reflect business activity in the MSA on a seasonally adjusted basis, with an index score of 100 corresponding to the local business conditions found locally in the first quarter of 2000, following the national economic expansion of the previous decade.
 The present national economic expansion began after the national recession of December 2007- June 2009.
-Impact of the national recession was evident locally in the Summary Index that reached its cyclical low of 93.2 in the third quarter of 2009.
+Impact of the national recession was evident locally in the Summary Index that reached its cyclical low of 93.2 in the fourth quarter of 2009.

 All business indicator data reported are adjusted for normal seasonal variation, other than quarterly retail sales and number of homes sold.
 The CBER relies on SPSS for seasonal adjustment.
 The seasonal adjustment procedure removes the impact of seasonal components, i.e., the predictable seasonal variations of the data, so that any underlying trend in the data series can be discerned.

 The "New Unemployment Claims Index" refers to the seasonally adjusted number of new weekly unemployment claims in the five-county Peoria-Pekin MSA, with an Index value of 100 reflecting the average weekly number of new unemployment claims in 2000.